Table of Contents

-The effects of red light therapy on the eyes is still under research, with some research showing that it provides health benefits to the eyes.
-Its effect on the eyes, however, are still being researched.
+The effects of red light therapy on the eyes are still under research, with some research showing that it provides health benefits to the eyes.
+Its effect on the eyes, however, is still being researched.
 The eyes are obviously quite sensitive to light, and most red light panel manufacturers err on the side of safety, recommending that users shield their eyes (with goggles or special glasses) from the red light panels while using them.

 While the effect of red light therapy on healthy eyes is still being investigated, it should never be used on those who have an eye disease unless they are explicitly given permission to do so by their ophthalmologist.

 There are very rare conditions in which someone may have a sensitivity to light.
 Conditions like solar urticaria can cause allergic reactions when the skin is exposed to sunlight or intense light within a particular wavelength, regardless of the source.
 Those who have previously experienced sensitivity to light or have any kind of reaction when using red light therapy should not use this form of treatment until they have been cleared to do so by their doctor.